fpillet/NetworkingWorkshopSwiftNIO/ChatClient.md

 Then simply update pods from within the iOS folder:
 `$ pod update`

+## All work is done in `ChatClientService.swift`

-## Task 1: setup the necessary bits for NWConnection
+## Task 1: prepare the `serverEndpoint` variable in `init`

 You'll need to create an endpoint ([`NWEndpoint`](https://developer.apple.com/documentation/network/nwendpoint)) that describes the server location, and prepare a dispatch queue for your connection to run on.
 This is done in `init` and above.

 ## Task 2: fill in the `connect()` method

 Create the [`NWConnection`](https://developer.apple.com/documentation/network/nwconnection) object you need in the `connect()` method.

+Follow the TODO items to fill in the code.

+## Task 3: fill in the `setupConnectionStateHandler(_:)` function

 Setup a connection state handler by filling the `setupConnectionStateHandler(_:)` method.
 You'll learn about the various states a connection can be in.

+Follow the TODO items to fill in the code.

-## Task 3: write the code that sends packets
+## Task 4: write the code that sends messages to the server

-An easy task (as is the rest of this project), you'll fill in the `sendUnframed(command:)` function which sends raw JSON data to the server.
+Fill in the `send(command:)` function following the TODO items.

+One issue with TCP is packet fragmentation: your JSON may not always arrive in a single chunk, depending on how packets get fragmented along the way.
+To deal with this, we are going to **frame** our JSON:

+1. encode your command to JSON using Codable's `JSONEncoder`
+2. prepare a `UInt32` value with the size of the encoded JSON data
+3. make the value `bigEndian` (`value.bigEndian`) as the server expects a big endian value
+4. send the 4-byte header
+5. send the JSON data itself

-## Task 4: write the code that receives messages from the server
+## Task 5: write the code that receives messages from the server

-Reading messages from the server is slightly more involved than writig, but not much.
+Reading messages from the server is slightly more involved than writing, but not much.

 Again you'll appreciate the simplicity of the Network.framework API which really is a joy to work with.
-Make sure you feel in both the `readNextUnframedMessage(_:)` and `readNextFrameMessage(_:)` methods to first understand the basic of asynchronous reads in Network.framework, and learn how you split multiple reads and chain them together.

-## Task 5: move to a framed packet model

-One issue with TCP is packet fragmentation: your JSON may not always arrive in a single chunk, depending on how packets get fragmented along the way.
-To deal with this, we are going to **frame** our JSON: write a small 4-byte header that gives the size of the following JSON data.

-To that end, fill in the fill in the `sendFramed(command:)` method which sends a JSON packet prefixed with an `UInt32` (big endian) with the size of the following  JSON data.
-An easy way to deal with this is to make two successive writes, indicating that the second one is "complete".

-Similarly, fill in the `readNextFramedMessage(_:)` method to first read the 4 bytes of the header then read the rest of the data.
-You'll learn how to read fragmented data.

-Before testing, in the Server project you'll want to open the `ServerMain.swift` file and uncomment the line that adds the `FramedMessageCodec`!
-Ask me when you reach this stage.
+Fill in the `readNextMessage(_:)`  function, following the TODO items.